Prats2303git/UrbanStride/README.md

 Find the deployment at : https://urban-stride-e-comm-git-main-prats2303gits-projects.vercel.app/

-**The lander** :
+**The lander** : <br>
 Tech Stack : CSS, GSAP, JavaScript
 ------------------------------------------------
 ![Screenshot 2024-06-30 095145](https://github.com/Prats2303git/UrbanStride-E-comm/assets/124715995/3ec45913-b9a5-464e-9a5b-f45829d284e2)

-**User Authentication and Authorization** : Every new user must register and then login with their valid credentials.
+**User Authentication and Authorization** :
+Every new user must register and then login with their valid credentials.
 Flash messages are shown if the credentials are wrong
 Tech Stack : Bcrypt, JWT, and Express-Session
 -----------------------------------------------